-Prerequisite(s): SOC 150.
 The aging process and its implications for our society and the individual.
-The focus includes social, psychological, economic and demographic aspects of aging.
+The focus includes social, psychological, economic, and demographic aspects of aging.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand

 SOC 284 Social Movements